 Before our babies are even born the teething process has already begun.
 Tiny little tooth start developing six weeks after conception, and by the time you are halfway through your pregnancy your baby will have everything it needs to grow the teeth that will hopefully last them until retirement.

-Dentists will tell you that the key to healthy, happy teeth is to establish good oral hygiene from the day that first tooth pokes through.
+Dentists will tell you that the key to healthy, happy teeth is to establish good oral hygiene with gentle toothpaste from the day that first tooth pokes through.
 So together with a few of our friends* we’ve created this handy A to Z of kids teeth to help you nurture some healthy little chompers.

 An APPLE a day might actually keep the dentist away!
 Munching on a nice juicy apple helps create saliva, and saliva is important because it helps prevent tooth decay and gum disease while protecting your tooth’s enamel.
 Not sure what enamel is?
 Keep scrolling.